NHL Depth Charts Explained (2025): How Line Combinations Drive Strategy and Cap Efficiency

 Why Focusing on Pairs and Their Stats Matters:

-Analyzing frequent line deployments and their stats offers a deeper understanding of a team’s strategy:
+Analyzing frequent line deployments and their stats offers a data-driven, search‑friendly path to understanding a team’s strategy:

 - Performance Metrics: Examining stats like Corsi For % (CF%), Expected Goals % (xGoals%), and Physicality % (Phys%) reveals how effective the lines are in controlling play, generating scoring opportunities, and impacting the game's physical aspect.